DanielVNZ/Trakt2EmbySync/README.md

    - If you see an error or the window closes immediately, try right-clicking and select "Run as administrator"
 4. Follow the instructions in the web interface

-### Mac/Linux Users

-1. Download this project as a ZIP file
-2. Extract all files to a folder
-3. Open Terminal in the extracted folder
-4. Run `chmod +x setup.sh` to make the script executable
-5. Run `./setup.sh`
-6. Follow the instructions in the web interface

 ## Starting the Application (After Setup)

 After you've completed the setup once, you can use the simpler run scripts to start the app:

 - Windows: Double-click `run.bat`
-- Mac/Linux: Run `./run.sh` in Terminal

 ## Manual Setup